dnasko/CASC/README.md

 CASC, short for "CASC Ain't Simply CRT", is a tool which utilizes a modified version of the CRISPR Recognition Tool (CRT) to call putative CRISPR spacers.
-CASC then goes on to leverage two BLAST databases to help validate these spacers in an effort to reduce the high false-positive rate.
+CASC then validates these spacers by searching against a database of Cas proteins and CRISPR repeats to get rid of false-positives.

-If your input FASTA file contains at least one CRISPR spacer, CASC will output three files:
+If your input FASTA file contains at least one CRISPR spacer, CASC will output seven files:

+  - **casc.log**: A log with info about your last casc run
-  * A FASTA file containing 'bona fide' or 'valid' CRISPR Spacers
+  - **file.bonafide.spacers.fasta**: FASTA file containing 'bona fide' or 'valid' CRISPR spacers

-  * A FASTA file containing 'non-bona fide' or 'non-valid' CRISPR Spacers (i.e. those appearing to be false-positive from CRT)
+  - **file.non-bonafide.spacers.fasta**: FASTA file containing 'non-bona fide' or 'non-valid' CRISPR spacers (i.e. those appearing to be false-positive from CRT)

-  * A summary report

-This document contains the information needed to download, install, and start using CASC.
+  - **file.bonafide.repeats.fasta**: FASTA file containing 'bona fide' or 'valid' CRISPR repeats
+  - **file.non-bonafide.repeats.fasta**: FASTA file containing 'non-bona fide' or 'non-valid' CRISPR repeats
+  - **file.report.md**: Markdown file with some summary statistics on your run
+  - **file.results.txt**: Tab-delimmited breakdown of results

-[1] Downloading CASC
+1. Downloading CASC
 --------------------

 ### NOTE: CASC was written on Mac OS, and therefore will only work on UNIX-based operating systems (e.g. Mac OS, Linux).

 To download, simply clone the CASC repository from GitHub.
-From the commandline simply type:
+From the commandline type:

 `$ git clone git@github.com:dnasko/CASC.git`

 And CASC will be cloned to your working directory.

-[2] Installing CASC and its Dependencies
+2. Installing CASC and its Dependencies
 ----------------------------------------

 Once you have downloaded the repository you should see two files and four directories: